fybi/First-React-Project/README.md

 # First-React-Project
-This is my first time using GitHub.
+This is my first time using React.
 Lol.
-I'm hoping in a few years, I'd be amused at how this code game such trouble.
+I'm hoping in a few years, I'd be amused at how this code gave me such trouble.